 - Watch Details and Components

-1. Watch case diameter as the most obvious parameter of size usually ranges from 35 – 45 mm.
-If we break it down to stereotypical categories, then anything under 38 mm (1.50 inches) diameter would be put into boxes such as “jewelry/elegant category” and “women’s size watch”.
+1. Watch case diameter as the most obvious parameter of size usually ranges from 33 – 45 mm.
+If we break it down to stereotypical categories, then anything under 37 mm diameter would be put into boxes such as “jewelry/elegant category” and “women’s size watch”.
 Meanwhile, the rest are “men’s size watches”.
 Watches above 46 mm are “oversized” and are mostly created for “flashy and very bold” outfits.
-Generally, watch case diameter is small to medium when it’s 38 mm – 42 mm and large cases are the ones with 44 mm - 46 mm.
-However, all LARSEN & ERIKSEN watches range from 35-41 mm and are unisex designs for both men and women.
+Generally, watch case diameter is small to medium when it’s 32 mm – 41 mm and large cases are the ones with 44 mm - 46 mm.

-We design watches in 35 mm, 37 mm, 39 mm and 41 mm case diameter sizes.
+We design watches in 32 mm, 33 mm, 37 mm, 41 mm and 45 mm case diameter sizes.
 Who are we to judge what is small, average and large?
 Even though it will sound like an utter cliché – we are all different individuals with our own perceptions and taste.
 Of course, the wrist measurements might help to navigate when choosing the right size.

 2. Watch case thickness is often correlated to case diameter.
 If we look back in the history, when mechanical watches were dominating the market, there was a perception that “a thinner case equaled higher quality”.
 However, since quartz watches entered the market, this is not the case anymore.
 Generally speaking, if the diameter of the case decreases or increases, so does the thickness of the case.
-Normally a 38 – 42 mm diameter is said to fit approximately 7 mm thickness.
-All LARSEN & ERIKSEN watches are designed with a 6.5 mm thickness.
+Normally a 37 – 41 mm diameter is said to fit approximately 7 mm thickness.

 You can have one watch and, depending on your mood or preferences, you can match it with a variety of different straps.
 Regarding the leather straps, the Absalon and Numbers collections are fitted with a padded leather strap, where the Værk and Sans collection, which have a seemingly slimmer case design, are fitted with a slim leather strap.